-Part of my teaching load is to work closely with the teachers in order to best support learner diversity.
-I would encourage you to read the following carefully as it is a concise summary of how the program works and it outlines also, avenues of assistance that may impact your child.
-Our Learner Diversity Program is a multi-layered program designed to meet the needs of specific students as well as providing collaborative support in terms of the teaching and learning class programs.
+Our Learning Support Program is a multi-layered program designed to meet the needs of specific students as well as providing collaborative support in terms of the teaching and learning class programs.

-Children who are identified as having a specific learning need receive regular, ongoing 1:1 or small group support from myself as the Learner Diversity Teacher.
+Children who are identified as having a learning disability receive regular, ongoing 1:1 or small group support from myself as the Learning Support Teacher.
 Children, who are identified by their teacher as requiring support or extension in their learning, can be assisted in a variety of ways.
-They could receive 1:1 or small group support from the Teacher's Aide/Learning Support Assistant (Kerrie Powell) or the Learner Diversity Teacher (Marisa Bombardieri).
+They could receive 1:1 or small group support from the Teacher's Aide/Learning Support Assistant (Kerrie Powell) or the Learning Support Teacher (Marisa Bombardieri).

-Once the class teacher has discussed this with me and the Principal, a program is written (Learning Plan) outlining the particular focus for that child and how long the intervention will last.
+Once the class teacher has discussed this with the Learning Support Teacher and the Principal, a program is written (Learning Plan) outlining the particular focus for that child and how long the intervention will last.
 This intervention can last from one term to more if required.
 The Learning Plans teachers write usually support the children in areas of Literacy or Numeracy.
-Learner diversity is about meeting all individual needs, so it is not just about supporting students with difficulties in learning but also about challenging and extending students who require further opportunities to expand their learning.

-There are times where children will require specific support in areas such as Occupational Therapy or Speech Therapy.
+At times, however, children will require specific support in areas such as Occupational Therapy or Speech Therapy.
 These areas are quite specialised and have, in recent years become a more regular avenue of therapy for primary aged school children.
 Teachers may suggest that (Speech or Occupational) therapy could be beneficial for your child.
 If this is the case, then an initial assessment by the therapist would ascertain whether therapy would be effective.
-Parents often aren't familiar with the assistance Speech and Occupational therapy can offer and so the following is an outline of exactly what these specialised areas are about.
+The following is an outline of exactly what these specialised areas are about.